 Is the organization's current budget made available?
 If so, is the organization's budget appropriate for its goals and strategies?
 Organizational budgets vary tremendously across scope and sector, but an organization's budget should align with the scale of its work.
 You can also consider specific program budgets to determine this.
 We do not recommend comparing program costs and overhead costs, as an organization's overhead budget is critical for maintaining and building its organizational capacity.
 Note that many organizations do not disclose their budget until the financial year is over; you can look at their financial statements for past budgets.
 AS YOU LEARN MORE ABOUT THE ORGANIZATION, KEEP THE FOLLOWING QUESTION IN MIND: What is the organization's greatest funding need?
-Organizations best understand their own needs, and alignin needs can often help you maximize the impact of your phila include any initiatives for which they are currently actively f nthropy.
+Organizations best understand their own needs, and aligning needs can often help you maximize the impact of your phila include any initiatives for which they are currently actively for the property of the currently actively for the currently for nthropy.
 This cou •••••